 1. Has the MPO received any Public Involvement complaints within the past year?
-Yes or NoX MPO Comments: The MPO just completed a major round of public involvement efforts as part of the development of the LRTP.
-Much positive feedback was received.
-2. Is there coordination of public involvement between the MPO and the transit provider?
-Yes X or No MPO Comments: The Lake County Transit Division utilizes the MPO Governing Board, MPO committees and the MPO's Task Force structure to implement their Public Involvement Plan activities.
-A great amount of interlinkage is in place between MPO staff and LakeXpress staff.
-MPO staff also coordinates well with Sumter County and Lake County on para-transit public involvement through both counties' Transportation Disadvantaged Coordinating Boards.
-3. What is the public involvement process used by the transit provider(s)?
-MPO Comments: The Lake County Transit Division uses the Lake~Sumter MPO's adopted Public Involvement Plan (PIP) as their PIP for public transportation.
-Title V and Related Nondiscrimination Requirements 1.
-Has the MPO/TPO received any Title VI/Title VIII complaints within the past year?
+Yes or No X MPO Comments: The MPO part of the development of the L ojor round of public involvement efforts as eedback was received.
+2. Is there coordination of public in volvement betv veen tl ne MPO and the transit provider?
+Yes X or No committees and the MPO's Tas activities.
+A great amount of in MPO staff also coordinates we k Force structu terlinkage is in I with Sumter re to place County on utilizes the MPO Governing Board, MPO implement their Public Involvement Plan between MPO staff and LakeXpress staff. and Lake County on para-transit public sadvantaged Coordinating Boards.
+3. What is the public involvement p process used by the tra nnsit provider(s)?
+MPO Comments: The Lake Public Involvement Plan (PIP) as a very construction of the contract was on uses the Lake~Sumter MPO's adopted nsportation.
+Title VI and Related Nondiscrimination I Requirements 1.
+Has the MPO/TPO received any Fitle VI/Title VIII comp laints within the past year?
 Yes or No X If yes, please explain: 2.
-Does the MPO track DBE participation through the use of the Bid Opportunity List and DBE Participation Statement?
-Yes X or No MPO Comments: The Uniform Report of DBE Commitments/Awards and Payments is submitted bi-annually (June 1 and December 1).
+Does the MPO track DBE participation through the use of the Bid Opportunity List and D Participation Statement? use of the Bid Opportunity List and DBE Yes X or No MPO Comments: The Uniform R bi-annually (June 1 and December ommiti ments/Awards and Payments is submitted Pa ge 6 of 10 2016 Modified Joint Certification